Colon Cancer Lawsuit

-In addition to diagnosing colon cancer, the doctor will likely stage the disease through testing to determine the extent of the cancer and if it has spread throughout the intestines or to other distant sites.
-These stages include:
+In addition to diagnosing colon cancer, the doctor will likely stage the disease through testing to determine the extent of the tumor and if it has spread throughout the intestines or to other distant sites. ;These stages include:

-- Stage IV – The cancerous cells have metastasized to other areas of the body including other organs like the lung, liver, or brain.
+- Stage IV – The cancerous cells have metastasized to other areas of the body, including other organs like the lung, liver, or brain.